operator-framework/community-operators/docs/ci.md

 Operators submitted to this repo are automatically tested on a Kubernetes cluster before being merged.
 The Kubernetes distribution used for testing depends on which directory the operator is submitted to.
 Ideally all tests should pass before merging.

-You can test operators locally using [following](https://github.com/redhat-operator-ecosystem/operator-test-playbooks/doc/upstream/users/README.md) documentation.
+You can test operators locally using [following](https://github.com/redhat-operator-ecosystem/operator-test-playbooks/blob/upstream-community/doc/upstream/users/README.md) documentation.

 ### CI test scripts

-Test scripts are written in Ansible and located [here](https://github.com/redhat-operator-ecosystem/operator-test-playbooks/).
+Test scripts are written in Ansible and located in our upstream-community [branch](https://github.com/redhat-operator-ecosystem/operator-test-playbooks/tree/upstream-community).

 There are 3 test types.
 List of tests are shown in the following table.